 Jason uses a small Tru Turn Hook and a small piece of nightcrawler as bait.
 An ultralight rod and spinning reel spooled with 4-pound test line is a perfect setup for shellcrackers in the winter.
 Jason also told me of his uncle that swore by using a piece of red yarn when the shellcrackers are on the bed.
 They can’t stand anything red in their bed is the story and I can believe that.

 Where To Fish For Winter Shellcrackers

 This is one of the surprises for me when talking with Jason about where to find shellcrackers or Redear sunfish in the wintertime.
 He told me that when fishing for shellcrackers he fishes in 3 feet of water or less in creek mouths.
-Jason said that on sunny winter days the shallow water warms enough that a small worm hatches from the gravel or sand.
+Jason said that on sunny winter days the shallow water warms enough that a small worm hatches from the gravel.
 They float to the surface and the Redear will gorge in this shallow water in the winter.
 Jason has heard that these worms were called Perrywinkles.

 This would explain why the shellcrackers are shallow in the winter.
 It could be one reason they are so hard to find.
 I know that I never fish shallow in the winter.
 Another shared observation was that there needed to be current.
 These worms will emerge at a creek mouth that silts up as it enters a larger body of water.